grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Captain Percy reached above her head for a strap.
 "Drive boys, Drive."
 The sea floor was moving, but still far, far below them, so far below that if the boat went down now the _Prospect_ would be crushed into nothing but a greasy stain on that bottom.
 But it was at least a measurable distance now instead of the unknowable nothingness of the hole.

-Minutes later the depth-under-keep gauge started rising steadily, like it had intention.
-It gave the impression that they were moving quickly, though in fact their speed remained steady and crawling, while the slope of the bottom had drastically increased, and was rapidly rising under them, a sheer undersea mountain wall.
-The depth-under-keel needle rose shockingly fast, in a way that might give the impression they were about to smack into a mountainside, and from there they would slide helplessly back into the black pit.
-Instead, the needle shot up and back to 250 meters, and then stayed hovering at that level.
+Minutes later the depth-under-keep gauge started rising steadily, as if it had intention.
+It gave the impression that they were moving quickly, though in fact their speed remained steady and crawling, while the slope of the bottom had drastically increased, and was rising under them --- a sheer undersea mountain wall.
+The needle accelerated to show a shockingly quick rise in the sea floor, in such a way that gave the impression they were about to smack into a mountainside, from where they would slide helplessly down into the black pit.
+Instead, the needle shot up and fell back to 250 meters, and then stayed hovering at that level.

 "OK Gregory, now the stupid part: give me a gentle dive plane down angle."
+Percy said quietly.

 "You want to go _down_?"

 "Down Gregory.
 Now.
 Take us to the sea floor."

-The dive plane wheel slipped through Gregory's grimy rough hands, and the bow of the boat eased downwards.
+The dive plane wheel slipped through Gregory's calloused hands, and the bow of the boat eased downwards.
 Captain Percy pressed the collision alarm button and a klaxon blared through the ship.
-She pulled the boat PA mic down from the array of radio mics hanging from the ceiling and pressed the talk button.
-"Chips: leave the leak and you and Owen get out of the cargo hold.
+She pulled the boat PA mic down from the array of radio mics whose cords swayed just above her head and pressed the talk button.
+"Chips: leave the leak.
+You and Owen get out of the cargo hold.
 Seal the bulkheads behind you.
 We're going to bottom the boat, and there's a reasonable chance it will split our wound wide open."

 At the sound of the collision alarm Hemi came up through the hatch.
 His eyes passed over the gauges taking in their situation.
 "Gently Gregory."
 He almost whispered.

-"Yes friggin' gently," followed up Percy, "as gentle as you've ever been, like you're laying down a fevered child.
+"Yes fuckin' gently," followed up Percy, "as gentle as you've ever been, like you're laying down a fucking fevered child.
 Bastian, disengage the motor.
 Lets use only what's left of our forward momentum, and let our leaking boat take us down the way she wants to."

-Slowly, slowly, the depth gauge needle turned to the right as the boat sank.
-Slowly, slowly, the depth-under-keep gauge turned to the left as the bottom rose.
+Slowly, slowly, the depth gauge needle eased to the right as the boat sank.
+And equally slowly, the depth-under-keep gauge turned to the left as the bottom rose.
 The depth gauge showed 248 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 And at that moment the whole _Prospect_ trembled as the bow touched the bottom.
-Captain Percy felt the slight angle under her feet relax as the stern came down slowly and rested on the bottom too.
+Captain Percy felt the slight angle under her feet relax as the stern came down slowly to rest on the bottom as well.

-"Jeeees-us."
+"Fuck me."
 Said Bastian.
-"The bottom.
-At 248 meters!
-On a undersea mountain top, we landed like some damned Noah."
+"248 meters down, on the bottom.
+A fucking undersea mountain.
+We landed on the top, like some damned Noah crashing his ark into fucking Ararat."

 "Technically a tablemount."
 Said Hemi.
 "A relatively flat surface worn down from an ancient volcano.
 And yes, if you like, very much an antediluvian feature of the sea floor."

-"Quite a bit deeper than she's rated for," added Percy, "almost as deep as I've ever had her.
-If the pressure hull holds, we have bought ourselves a little time.
-But it's just as fucking likely that the cargo hold is now completely split open and we will die here.
-So don't get your hopes up."
+"Quite a bit deeper than she's rated for," added Percy, "almost as deep as I've ever fucking had her.
+If the hull holds, we have bought ourselves a little time."

-"As a bonus, we'll blend in with the bottom on sonar.
-Our pursuing friends will not be able to see us even if they come searching this way with active sonar, and will likely assume we sank."
+"Seems just as fucking likely that the cargo hold is now completely split open and we will die here."
+Said Bastian.

+Gregory glanced at Bastian with a dark look in his eyes.

+"...Regardless of the amount of time we need to spend here, being bottomed has the added bonus of rendering us nearly undetectable to active sonar.
+If the sub that rammed us is still searching for us, we will blend in with the bottom.
+They will likely assume we sank."
 Said Hemi.

-"Which, we in fact did," said Percy "and I would not be the one to correct their thinking that we will never rise to the surface again."
+"Hemi, we _did_ fucking sink." said Bastian.
+"And I would not be the one to correct their potential fucking thought that they will never see us rise to the surface again."

+## Chapter 2

 [//]: # (### Repairs on the bottom)